podefr/socketio-transport-example/README.md

 open public/index.html
 ```

-See that a channel is open on `test` and publishes dates every 200ms
+See that a channel is open on `test` and publishes dates every 200ms in the console.

 #LICENSE